Review RACV's travel insurance policies and see if one is right for you.

 Many benefits are included in comprehensive RACV travel insurance plans.
 They include:

-- Overseas Medical and Dental Expenses
+- Overseas Medical and Dental Expenses (in international policies only)

-If during the period of insurance you suffer a disabling sickness, disease or injury RACV can pay the usual cost of medical treatment, as well as ambulance transportation and overseas emergency dental treatment.
+If during the period of insurance you suffer a disabling sickness, disease or injury, RACV can pay the usual cost of medical treatment, as well as ambulance transportation and overseas emergency dental treatment.

 - Additional Expenses